Eye Disorders in Dogs & Cats

 If the change in diet and adding enzymes and fatty acids do not completely solve the issue, then consider a supplement, like Only Natural Pet Immune Balance.
 Immune Balance contains plant sterols and sterolins that help to balance the immune system over time and reduce allergic reactions.

-For a topical ear wash to help control symptoms while you are helping your companion's system heal from the inside, try the Animals' Apawthecary Herbal Ear Rinse which contains goldenseal and olive leaf to help control bacteria, or Only Natural Pet Ear Care with Tea Tree Oil which contains Echinacea and Tea Tree Oil to disinfect and clean the ear canal.
+For a topical ear wash to help control symptoms while you are helping your companion's system heal from the inside, try Only Natural Pet Ear Wash Cleaner for Dogs and Cats which contains Echinacea and Tea Tree Oil to disinfect and clean the ear canal.
 Tea tree oil is anti-fungal and can be helpful in controlling yeast as well.